-Because of the various limitations of the ICESat-2 atmospheric data, and the likelihood that only a few calibration points will be obtained per orbit, the calibration error and confidence will be difficult to establish.
-The Science Team will be evaluating possible methods to more rigorously quantify calibration error after launch.
+Because of the various limitations of the ICESat-2 atmospheric data, and the likelihood that only a few calibration points will be obtained per orbit, the calibration error and confidence are difficult to establish.
+The Science Team is evaluating methods to mitigate and more rigorously quantify calibration error on an ongoing basis.

 The browse file corresponding to each data granule contains a number of plots and images that can be used to assess the quality of ATL09 data.
-See Section 6.0 | Quality Assessment in the ATBD for ATL04/ATL09 for brief descriptions.
-In addition, QA parameters for each profile are stored in the top-level quality_assesment/ data group, including statistical metrics that describe: CAB and ASR; cloud detection results; cloud optical depth (COD); surface detection; and ocean surface reflectance.
+See Section 6.0 | Quality Assessment in the ATBD for ATL09 for brief descriptions.
+In addition, QA parameters for each profile are stored in the top-level quality\assesment/ data group, including statistical metrics that describe: CAB and ASR; cloud detection results; cloud optical depth (COD); surface detection; and ocean surface reflectance.

-Potential sources and magnitudes of error in the ATL04 NRB computation, which is passed to ATL08, are discussed in Section 3 of the ATBD for ATL04/ATL09 and in particular sections 3.3.2.1 | Error Analysis of Molecular Contribution and 3.3.7.4 | Calibration Error and Confidence.
+Potential sources and magnitudes of error in the ATL04 NRB computation, which is passed to ATL08, are discussed in Section 3 of the ATBD for ATL09 and in particular sections 3.3.2.1 | Error Analysis of Molecular Contribution and 3.3.7.4 | Calibration Error and Confidence.
 Errors and uncertainties in input sources to ATL04, including ATL02 and ATL03, can propagate into downstream products.
-Users interested in these error sources should consult the ATBDs for ATL02 and ATL03 on the NASA Goddard Space Flight Center's ICESat-2 Data Products web page.
+Users interested in these error sources should consult the ATBDs for ATL02 and ATL03.

-4 VERSION HISTORY
+3 VERSION HISTORY